cswingler/MB7621_modem_scraper/README.md

 # MB7621_modem_scraper
-Python project to scrap Motorola MB7621 webpage info, save to sqlite db and do some charting.
+Python project to scrape Motorola MB7621 webpage info, save to sqlite db and do some charting.

 I have been having problems with my cable internet service, and one of the troubleshooting steps I took was to purchase a new modem.
 Still had the same problems.
 In order to convince my cable company that there were issues that had nothing to do with modem or house, I decided to collect some data.
 To that end I embarked on a project to learn python coding/charting, jupyter lab, web scraping and github.
 Before you are the fruits of my labor.